 Start Your Engines!
 A Day at the Vintage Races

 Imagine a car museum where you can get up-close-and-personal, and where they actually take the vehicles out onto the track to race.
-Several times a year this museum-on-wheels comes to life at Sonoma Raceway just east of Novato, where drivers and historic cars of the 1950s through the '70s gather to battle it out on the track.
-Come experience it first-hand this weekend, Saturday, April 13 and Sunday, April 14 from 8 am to 5 pm.
+Several times a year this museum-on-wheels comes to life at Sonoma Raceway just east of Novato, where drivers and historic cars of the 1950s through the '70s (and even earlier!) gather to battle it out on the track.
+Come experience it first-hand this spring at the CSRG's David Love Memorial Vintage Races, Friday–Sunday, March 24–26, 2023.
+Admission is free!

 It makes for a fun family outing, especially since kids are usually admitted free.
-It's also much less busy and intense than a high-profile race experience like NASCAR, so it's a great introduction for kids.
+(Admission to the season-opener David Love Memorial Vintage Races will be free for all in 2022!)
+It's also much less busy and intense than a high-profile race experience like NASCAR, so it's a great introduction to motorsports for kids.

-An added bonus—polite, well behaved, and interested kids are often invited to sit in the cars!
-On our last race outing, my son was able to try on at least three different cars for size, including a single-seat Brabham Formula Ford, a swoopy 1960s Porsche 910, and a bright red Marcos GT.
+An added bonus — polite, well behaved, and interested kids are often invited to sit in the cars!
+On our race outings, my son was usually able to try on at least three different cars for size, like a single-seat Brabham Formula Ford, a swoopy 1960s Porsche 910, and a bright red Marcos GT.
 (I told you you'd encounter a car you've never heard of before…)

 When you're done touring the paddock and looking at cars there, you can head into the grandstands or to one of the many other viewing areas along the track.
 Sonoma Raceway's hilly road course offers numerous different vantage points to take in the racing action.